 However Edinburgh has even more to offer the literary traveler!
 Do you love Robert Stevenson’s Dr. Jekyll and Mr. Hyde?
 Visit Deacon Brodie’s Tavern.
 Brodie’s twisted legal story inspired Stevenson to write his Gothic classic.
 You can also check out Stevenson’s house on 17 Heriot Row.

 Finally don’t forget to visit in August when the International Book Festival is in town.
+This is one of the greatest literary festivals in the entire world.
+Make a special note on your calendar.

 In my humble opinion, Dublin rivals London as far as literary sites are concerned.
+I’m not kidding.
+Dublin is awesome for book lovers.

 Make sure to walk by Oscar Wilde and Bram Stoker’s homes, exercise your mind inside the Dublin Writers Museum, and even sign up for a cool literary pub crawl later in the evening!